clearlinux/clear-linux-documentation/source/ceph-deploy.rst

 Ceph
 ####

-Ceph is a distributed storage system designed to scale well and can be integrated with OpenStack as the storage backend for the OS images and Volumes.
+Ceph is a distributed storage system designed to scale well.
+It can be integrated with OpenStack as the storage backend for the OS images and Volumes.

-The deployment of a ceph storage cluster is really easy in ClearLinux* with the help of Ansible which we will demonstrate on this blog post.
+Deploying a ceph storage cluster is simple using Clear Linux and Ansible.

 Environment
 ===========
-For this example we are going to use 5 nodes.
-A deployment node which we will use to run the playbooks, a monitor node and 3 storage nodes.
+For this example, we'll use a total of 5 nodes: a **deployment node** which we will use to run the playbooks, a **monitor node**, and 3 **storage nodes**.

-It is recommended to install each component on its own server, however, for testing purposes you can install the monitor and storage nodes on the same hosts.
+Install each component on its own server for best results; however, for testing purposes you can install the monitor and storage nodes on the same hosts.

 Prerequisites
 =============
-Ansible uses ssh to run commands on the remote servers, in order to do that, the servers should be configured to allow passwordless ssh connections from the root user.
+Ansible uses ssh to run commands on the remote servers.
+In order to do that, the servers must be configured to allow passwordless ssh connections from the root user.
 Follow these steps to configure your nodes.

 #.
 Generate ssh keys::